jeffheaton/t81_558_deep_learning/README.md

 processing units (GPUs), as well as grids.
 Deep learning allows a model to learn hierarchies of information in a way that is similar to the function of the human brain.
 Focus will be primarily upon the application of deep learning, with some introduction to the mathematical foundations of deep learning.
-Students will use the Python programming language to architect a deep learning model for several of real-world data sets and interpret the results of these networks.
+Students will use TensorFlow and Keras with the Python programming language to architect a deep learning model for several of real-world data sets and interpret the results of these networks.

 # Objectives